pellucida/rmt-shell/README.md

-Reimplementation of /etc/rmt
+### Reimplementation of */etc/rmt*

-Added controlled access to file system
+Added controlled access to file system locations such as devices, files and directories
 <br/>
-eg restrict to /dev/nrst0
+eg restrict to /dev/nrst0 or /dev/nrmt*

-Added captive shell function so captive account
+Added captive shell function in order a captive (tape) account can use <i>rmt</i> as a login shell.
 <br/>
-eg tape can have rmt as a shell.

-So remote clients eg dump, gtar will invoke /sbin/rmt -c /etc/rmt
+Remote clients eg dump, gtar will invoke /sbin/rmt -c /etc/rmt

-Some remote client also do $SHELL -c uname  so added as internal command to the shell function of rmt.
+Some remote clients also do $RSH $SHELL -c uname so <i>uname</i> is an internal command rmt shell capability.
 <br/>
 eg HPUX vxdump, Tru64 vdump and xfsdump
 (We can lie ;)

-Supports SSH forced command through $SSH_ORIGINAL_COMMAND
+Supports SSH forced commandis by retrieving $SSH_ORIGINAL_COMMAND from the environment.